ForsakenIdol/CITS4402-Project/README.md

 To run this GUI...

-1. Load and execute the `project_app.mlapp` file in AppDesigner.
+1. Load and execute the `project_app.m` file in MATLAB.
 2. Click on `Load Classes` (the left-hand button) to load the directory containing all the images, organized into classes as per the **Folder Contents** section given above (the `FaceDataset` folder).
-3. Set the `Training Images per Class` slider, then click on `Classify Test Images` to run the program.
+3. Set the `Training Images per Class` and the `Delay Timeout for Display (Seconds)` sliders, then click on `Classify Test Images` to run the program.

 ## Notes